Skip to main content

 Destructors

-When you build real Mojo data structures, you usually want a safe API that keeps users away from raw pointers.
-If you were putting together a complete linked-list type rather than a small demo of linkable nodes, the parent list would handle node allocation and freeing for you.
-It owns the nodes, so it also handles the cleanup in its destructor.
+When you build real Mojo data structures, you usually want a safe API that hides raw pointers from users.
+In a complete linked-list type (rather than a small demo of linkable nodes) the parent list handles node allocation and freeing.
+Because it owns the nodes, it also performs cleanup in its destructor.

-Here’s a small example from the Mojo Standard Library that shows how to deinitialize self:
+Here’s a small example based on the Mojo Standard Library that shows how to deinitialize self:

 struct LinkedList[T]: